barneydobson/cwsd_demand/README.md

 Instructions for applying CWSD can be found in workflow.txt

+For example forcing data, please contact Barney (it is too large for GitHub)

 ## Requirements
 cwsd has been developed using Python 3.7.6.
 This is most easily installed with Anaconda by following instructions at: https://docs.anaconda.com/anaconda/install/.